Early season powder!

 Two professional guides: one Finnish or Swedish, and one local.

-November 21–30, 2025 and December 5–14, 2025: The trip includes six (6) days of snowcat skiing in Ridder, plus a possible half-day of skiing on departure day (Saturday), weather permitting.
-Week November 28–December 7, 2025: The trip includes five (5) days of snowcat skiing in Ridder and one day of skiing in Almaty at the Shymbulak resort with a local English-speaking guide.
+The trip includes six (6) days of snowcat skiing in Ridder, plus a possible half-day of skiing on departure day (Saturday), weather permitting.

 Finnish citizens do not need a visa for trips to Kazakhstan lasting less than 30 days.
 The passport must be valid for at least 6 months after the end of the trip.
 If you are citizen of some other country, please check the requirements for your country in the local Kazahkstan embassy or consulate.